 A minimum of 12 years in the Regular Forces and up to 3 years in the Reserve (to total 15 years) can be counted towards the medal only.

-Clasps are awarded for each further periods of 5 years efficient regular service.
-Reserve service and Continuous Full Time service in the Reserve does not qualify towards clasps for this medal.
+Clasps are awarded for each further period of 5 years of efficient regular service.
+Reserve service and Continuous Full-Time service in the Reserve does not qualify towards clasps for this medal.

 The medal is a cupro-nickel circular chamfered medal.
 The obverse has the Joint Service Emblem.